DFoly/DFoly.github.io/_posts/blog/2018-07-16-Webscraping.markdown

 {% include advertising.html %}

 In this post I will use a variety of python libraries to scrape and visualise economic data.
-In particular the main reason I wanted to do this was to get familiar with scraping html data and using this data to produce some further analysis and intersting visualisations.
+The main reason I wanted to do this was to get familiar with scraping html data and using this data to produce some further analysis and intersting visualisations.

 I decided to scrape a table from the following wikipedia page: [Wiki](https://en.wikipedia.org/wiki/List_of_countries_by_GDP_(PPP)_per_capita)